omerssid/Object-Detection-SSD-Mobilenet/README.md

-# Object Detection using SSD Mobilenet and Tensorflow Object Detection API
+# Object Detection using SSD Mobilenet and Resnet
 This repository contains code for implementing object detection using the Single Shot MultiBox Detector (SSD) algorithm with TensorFlow.
-SSD is a popular real-time object detection algorithm known for its speed and accuracy.
-This implementation is built upon TensorFlow and provides a streamlined way to perform object detection on your own datasets or pre-trained models.
+Single Shot Multibox Detector (SSD) is a popular object detection algorithm known for its speed and accuracy.
+There are different versions of SSD using various base architectures, including ResNet50 and MobileNet.
+Here's a brief overview and a comparison between SSD ResNet50 and SSD MobileNet.

 ## SSD MobileNet Architecture
 The SSD architecture is a single convolution network that learns to predict bounding box locations and classify these locations in one pass.
 Hence, SSD can be trained end-to-end.
 The SSD network consists of base architecture (MobileNet in this case) followed by several convolution layers